jamieholliday/jamieholliday.github.com/posts/zipworld.md

 It was an awesome experience though!
 I'd highly recommend it.

 That was the first day of our weekend adventure.
-The next day we were planning on getting up early to climb snowdon, so was time to get back to the digs, check in, get a bite to eat at the local pub and get to bed early for an early start the next day.
+The next day we were planning on getting up early to climb [Snowdon](/blog/snowdon), so was time to get back to the digs, check in, get a bite to eat at the local pub and get to bed early for an early start the next day.